-We’re marketing folk, rather than politicians, so think in a particular way.
+As marketing folk, rather than politicians, we think in a particular way.
 We also have roots across the country, and don’t live in the London bubble.
-So reflecting on marketing politics over the last 5 weeks, and Government, since the Referendum, this is to share our thoughts on where we are today and why?
-And from which all marketers (and even politicians) should learn.
+So reflecting on marketing politics over the General Election, and since the EU Referendum, we share thoughts on lessons learned.

 It is Friday 13th December and all of the results from the first winter-time general election since 1923 are in.
 Of 650 seats, the Conservative Party have 365, a clear majority of 80.
 That’s an increase of 47 more seats, while Labour Party lost 59 seats.
 The reflects a 44% and 32% share of the vote respectively.
 The SNP also gained seats with a 45% share of the Scottish vote.
 The Lib Dems lost one seat overall, most notably that of leader, Jo Swinson.
 Their vote share was just 11%.

 The Conservative seat gains are largely in the North, Midlands and Wales.
 These are also amongst the highest Brexit supporting areas.
 And also areas of traditional working class labour support.
 Though Labour also lost share of vote in strong remain areas (1).